“Where can I sell my phone for cash?”

 Gazelle is a much more known site because of their many TV and online ads.

 Again, shipping is free as they send you prepaid envelopes.

 What I like about Gazelle is that if everything goes smoothly, there is a chance you may get paid the very same day.

 Payment options include Amazon gift card, PayPal, check, or if you prefer, channel it as a donation to a charity of your choice.

-Go around the site and pick the price that works best for you (naturally there is going to be a range but the company usually includes recommended prices).
+You set the price that works best for you (naturally there is going to be a range but the company usually includes recommended prices).

 From then on, wait for a prepaid envelope sent out by uSell.

-According to the company website, buyers can expect payment to be in not more than five days from the time the used cell phone gets to the buyers.
+According to the company website, you can expect payment to be in not more than five days from the time the buyer receives the device.